• What is umbilical cord blood?

 • Who will have access to my samples and data?

-Only approved researchers from academic institutions, industry partners, government organizations, and charities in the UAE and globally can access the Biobank’s resources.
-Access is strictly regulated to ensure it’s used solely for advancing human health.
+Approved researchers from academic institutions, industry partners (including pharmaceutical companies), government organizations, and charities in the UAE and internationally (subject to the related governmental authorities), can apply for access to the Abu Dhabi Biobank’s resources.

 Read More Read Less